Sun Xueling calls out Meta for not working with MHA to fight e-commerce scams on its platforms

 She said Meta products, namely Facebook, WhatsApp and Instagram, were among the top online platforms exploited by scammers.

-These platforms accounted for almost half of the scam cases in 2023, amounting to around $280 million of losses.
+These platforms accounted for almost half of the scam cases in 2023, amounting to around $280 million in losses.

-According to the annual scam figures released by the police in February, the total number of scam cases here hit a record high in 2023, with 46,563 cases reported.
+According to annual scam figures released by the police earlier in February, the total number of scam cases here hit a record high in 2023, with 46,563 cases reported.

-E-commerce scams were the second scam of concern in 2023, as the number of cases more than doubled with 9,783 cases, up from around 4,700 in 2022.
+E-commerce scams were the second scam of concern in 2023, as the number of cases more than doubled, with 9,783 cases, up from around 4,700 in 2022.

 Victims lost at least $13.9 million to e-commerce scams in 2023.

-Despite Facebook contributing close to half of e-commerce scam cases in 2023, Meta has not put in place the recommended safety features to protect their users from falling for scams, said Ms Sun.
+Despite Facebook contributing close to half of the e-commerce scam cases in 2023, Meta has not put in place the recommended safety features to protect their users from falling for scams, said Ms Sun.

 She said that in 2023, Facebook Marketplace was ranked the lowest in MHA’s E-commerce Marketplace Transaction Safety Ratings for the second consecutive year.